 At Elm Grove, as well as working hard to support children’s educational needs, we also work hard to support the emotional well-being of our pupils both in school and at home.
-Here we have compiled a page of useful resources including local food banks, COVID testing information and family wellbeing services.
+Here we have compiled a page of useful resources including free school meals, local food banks and wellbeing services.

 If you have any concerns or queries please don’t hesitate to contact us on 01273 708004 or email firstname.lastname@example.org